AdobeDocs/commerce-merchant-services.en/help/data-export/overview.md

 ---
 # [!DNL SaaS Data Export] Guide

-[!DNL SaaS data export] improves frontend performance by optimizing data synchronization between an Adobe Commerce instance and connected Commerce Services.
+[!DNL SaaS data export] synchronizes data between an Adobe Commerce instance and connected Commerce Services.
 When you add Live Search, Product Recommendations, or the Catalog Service to an Adobe Commerce installation, the [!DNL Data export] extension is installed automatically.

-The SaaS data export collects and exports various types of data, referred to as _feeds_, which aggregate specific types of information.
+SaaS data export collects and exports various types of data, referred to as _feeds_, which aggregate specific types of information.
 Depending on which Commerce services are installed, the SaaS data export feeds include:

 - **Catalog entity feeds** aggregate product data.
 Data includes products, product attributes, product prices, product variations, categories, category permissions, and product permissions.
 - The **Scopes feed** aggregates data for customer groups, websites, stores, and store views.
 - The **Sales Order feed** aggregates orders data including their related entities such as invoices, shipments, credit memos, and so on.
 - The **Multi-Source Inventory feed** aggregates data about inventory stock status items.

-The data export extension supports several methods to initiate and manage the data synchronization process.
+SaaS data export is delivered as a PHP extension.
+It supports several methods to initiate and manage the data synchronization process.

 - **Manual synchronization from the Admin or the command line**